juanparati/MyBackup/README.md

 MyBackup can rotate the old snapshots based on a relative time indicating a time reference like for example: "1 day", "2 days", "3 weeks", "1 month", etc.

-MyBackup can also rotate the old snapshots based on the sequence using just a number.
+MyBackup can also rotate the old snapshots based on the backup sequence using just a number.
 So for example 2 will indicate that MyBackup will keep the last 2 previous backups.

+When this option is missing the rotation is disabled.

 ### Snapshot compression